nas256/ece3400_team13/labs/lab2.md

 - 300 Ω resistors
 - ~3 kΩ resistor

-###Opamp Circuit
+### Op-Amp Circuit
-After doing the FFT analysis, we attempted to amplify the signal using a simple opamp circuit.
+After doing the FFT analysis, we attempted to amplify the signal using a simple op-amp circuit.
 At first, we thought that the microphone did not have any sort of filtering element, so we looked into band pass filters.
 However, once we found out that the microphone already had a high pass filter, we decided that all we need to do was try to amplify the signal.
 Here is the analysis we made for the frequency characteristic of the microphone.

 ![Mic Frequency Characteristic](https://imgur.com/0UhMGos.jpg)